AlexPoltak/vrs_cvicenie_3/README.md

 ```

-2. To select all points among defined points, call **selectInTrajectory** on map QFrame:
+2. To select all points among defined points(to change state to "selected"), call **selectInTrajectory** on map QFrame:

     - `start` - index of start point
     - `goal` - index of end point